 Here are some of my recs on highlights to check out nearby, so you can swing by and see some street art while you go see the sights of Singapore’s Chinatown.

 - Nights are nice at Ann Siang Hill and Club Street which is quite the hipster hangout with bars, cafes and eateries galore.
-Be warned that it is absolutely packed on Friday and Saturday nights with office workers who just wanna hang loose after a long week of work
+Be warned that it is absolutely packed on Friday and Saturday nights when they convert the street into pedestrian-only.
+Weekend nights are full of office workers who just wanna hang loose after a long week of work

-Keong Saik Road was a notorious former red-light district and a rather dodgy gang turf to boot.
+Bukit Pasoh is a conservation area and its most well-known feature is Keong Saik Road, a notorious former red-light district and a rather dodgy gang turf to boot.
 Gentrification has turned it into one of the hip happening areas to be in Singapore, so much so that Lonely Planet named this area a top 10 of its 2017 Best in Asia destinations.

 - Keong Saik Road